Matthew Todd Miller

-Matthew Todd Miller (born August 26, 1989) is an American citizen who was detained in North Korea (DPRK).
-He had travelled to North Korea intending to get arrested.
+Matthew Todd Miller (born August 26, 1989) is a U.S. citizen who was detained in North Korea (DPRK) after traveling there, tearing up his tourist visa, and requesting political asylum.
+He refused to be sent back, intending to get arrested to "have a face-to-face with North Koreans to answer [his] personal questions".

 He was sentenced to six years of hard labor on September 14, 2014, for committing "acts hostile to the DPRK while entering under the guise of a tourist."
 He was released, along with Kenneth Bae, on November 8, 2014.

 Early life

 Matthew Todd Miller was raised in Bakersfield, California.
 He is the youngest of four sons of Bill and K.C.
 Miller, both petroleum engineers, and is a 2008 graduate of Bakersfield High School.
 The Associated Press reported that Miller went to South Korea in 2010 to visit one of his brothers, an F-35 test pilot, who was stationed there at the time with the United States Air Force.
 Miller took a job teaching English and had learned some Korean in the process.